parrt/msds692/notes/openapi.md

 QuoteURL = "http://finance.yahoo.com/d/quotes.csv?s=%s&f=%s"
 ```

+where `s` is the ticker name and `f` is the set of fields you want.
+Use `f=ab` for "bid, ask fields".

 The data you get back is in CSV format.
-For stock ticker `TSLA`, you would see data:
+For stock ticker `TSLA`, you would see two requested fields (close to these values):

 ```
 103.520,103.510